Whether you're looking for a creamy alternative to cow or plant-based milk or trying out a vegan diet, oat milk is a popular and tasty option.

 - Strain the oats in a sieve and rinse them well because they get slimy.
 Make sure all the slime is rinsed away.

 - Once they are drained, put the oats in the blender with water.
 McDonald likes her oat milk creamy so she uses an oats-to-water ratio of 1:3.
 You can use more water to make the milk thinner or less water to make it creamier.
-At this point, you can also add the optional pinch of salt and little sweetener in the form of dates, maple syrup or even sugar.
+At this point, you can also add an optional pinch of salt and little sweetener in the form of dates, maple syrup or even sugar.

-- Blend it all up and then run it through a sieve to separate any solids from the liquid.
+- Blend it all and then run it through a sieve to separate any solids from the liquid.